boldbi/bold-bi-docs/docs/deploying-bold-bi/deploying-in-windows/index.md

 # Deploying in Windows

-This section explains how to deploy our Bold BI Enterprise edition and also explains how to install Bold BI when the Bold Reports exists.
+This section provides comprehensive guidelines on how to deploy the Enterprise edition of Bold BI and how to install Bold BI in the presence of Bold Reports.

-You can explore the installation and deployment of Enterprise BI in the detail below:
+Explore the detailed procedure of the Enterprise BI installation and deployment below:

 [Prerequisites](/deploying-bold-bi/deploying-in-windows/prerequisites-windows/)